ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-twitter-connector.md

 8. Do the following tasks:

    - Select the checkbox to allow the connector app to sign in to Twitter.

-   - Add the OAuth redirect Uri using the following format: **\<connectorserviceuri>/Views/TwitterOAuth**, where the value of *connectorserviceuri* is the Azure app service URL for your organization; for example https://fbconnector.azurewebsites.net.
+   - Add the OAuth redirect Uri using the following format: **\<connectorserviceuri>/Views/TwitterOAuth**, where the value of *connectorserviceuri* is the Azure app service URL for your organization; for example https://twitterconnector.azurewebsites.net/Views/TwitterOAuth.
-   - Update the other callback URLs and then save your settings.

    ![](media/TCimage32.png)